 You are free to explore Lucerne at your leisure today.
 Lucerne is one of Europe's prettiest cities; perhaps you could take a stroll through the cobbled streets and squares of the city, past ornate churches and medieval buildings with painted façades and the famous Kapellbrücke, a 14th century covered bridge.
 Lucerne is also surrounded by wonderful scenery, the shimmering waters of Lake Lucerne ever present - you could consider exploring further afield by rail.

-This morning we journey to Lugano along the route of the Gotthard Panorama Express, through wonderful Swiss valleys and into the region of Canton Ticino, the Italian-speaking region of Switzerland.
+This morning we journey to Lugano by regional rail along the route of the Gotthard Panorama Express, through wonderful Swiss valleys and into the region of Canton Ticino, the Italian-speaking region of Switzerland.
 This excellent stretch of railway takes in the best of this verdant region, offering views of white-capped peaks and mossy pine forests.

 The train climbs up to a height of 3,608 feet, passing through the 19th century Gotthard Tunnel, a 9 mile tunnel hewn through the looming Alps mountain range.
 We emerge from the darkness on the southern side of the Alps, in southern Switzerland, and continue down to Lugano, where we check into the De La Paix.

 Today is free to explore the picturesque city of Lugano, which sits on the Swiss- Italian border.
 Known as the 'Monte-Carlo of Switzerland', the city has a wealth of historic buildings and museums to explore.

 Lugano's scenery is nothing short of spectacular.
 Its namesake, the Lake Lugano is a glorious stretch of water in a glacial lake, populated by white sailing boats which navigate the impressive hills and lakeside towns.
 The town itself is an elegant and prosperous offering, with a charming promenade stretching along the lake, populated by restaurants providing both Swiss and Italian food.